horizontalsystems/blockchain-crypto-guides/tether.md

 The term ‘trustless’ is usually associated with crypto currency coins where the pre-programmed unchangeable rules guarantee that things work as expected without the need of trusting any entity.
 In that regard, good examples of trustless coins are Bitcoin, Ethereum, DAI, Bitcoin Cash etc.

 For instance, unlike Tether, the DAI stablecoin is decentralized and trustless.
-When holding DAI tokens, users place trust on a pre-programmed code.
+When holding DAI tokens, users place trust on a pre-programmed code which by its very nature can't do anything beyond what it was programmed to do.
 The code is what ensures that tokens in circulation are fully covered by real collateral in a transparent manner.

 // link: MakerDAO & DAI guide